HR · Bakersfield

 How to choose a developer in Bakersfield

 This is the one project where domain vocabulary is disqualifying if absent: ask candidates to explain piece-rate rest-break pay and the ag overtime schedule, and walk away from blank stares.
 Require a legal-review checkpoint in the plan where your employment counsel signs off on encoded rules before launch.
 Demand offline crew-sheet capture demonstrated on a device, and a configuration panel for thresholds so law changes do not require code.
 Confirm the payroll integration approach with your processor before contract.
-Scope the borders too: time capture may belong in your field mobile app, training records may extend into LMS (Learning Management System) development, and workforce analytics into business intelligence dashboards.
+Scope the borders too: time capture may belong in your field mobile app, training records may extend into LMS (Learning Management System) development, and workforce analytics into business intelligence (BI) dashboards.

 Red flags when hiring (and what to ask instead)